The first step to going abroad is to attend a Sharks Abroad Information Session.

 Programs are offered for the Fall, Spring/Winter, and Summer semesters.
 There are even education abroad programs during spring break and winter break as well as full academic year programs.
 With enough planning ahead, you can study abroad more than once.
 Some of our former Sharks Abroad Peer Advisors have studied abroad twice!

-Through help from our Sharks Abroad Peer Advisors, we can help you narrow down your choices to the right program for you.
+Ideally, a program should feel like a match based on your main reason for going abroad.
+Such as the right courses for a traditional study abroad, or an internship in your area of interest!
+Through help from our Sharks Abroad Peer Advisors, we can help you narrow down your choices to the right program for you!

 Don’t let the language barrier stop you.
 Programs offer introductory levels of languages or courses with instruction in English.